MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Although the majority of chemicals in cosmetics present minimal or no danger, dozens have been associated to substantial medical conditions, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into the body through inhalation, ingestion, and the skin, and cause the same problems as food chemicals, per this site.
+While the majority of chemicals in beauty products present hardly any or zero risk, some have been associated to severe medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals enter a person's body through inhalation, the skin, and ingestion, and lead to the same risks as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food and lots of other commonly used items.
-Yet, no sector of consumer items is susceptible to less government inspection than cosmetics and other personal products, including eyeshadow.
-While most of the contaminants and chemicals in cosmetics and personal care products in all likelihood pose very little risk, being exposed to a few is associated with significant health problems, including cancer.
+Chemicals and contaminants linked to cancer are found in food, water, and a lot of other common goods.
+Yet, no sector of consumer goods is susceptible to less government oversight than cosmetics and other personal products, including eyeshadow.
+Although most of the chemicals and contaminants in cosmetics probably pose minimal risk, exposure to some is linked to critical health issues, including cancer.